This Week (American TV program): Ratings

 In February 2009, the ratings gap between Meet the Press and its competitors – This Week and CBS' Face the Nation – began closing.
 Meet the Press posted its lowest ratings since NBC News correspondent David Gregory became moderator in early February of that year, with the February 1 telecast averaging just 3.9 million viewers.
 Face the Nation averaged 3.33 million total viewers, while This Week came in just behind with 3.32 million.
 This Week beat Meet the Press on January 11, when George Stephanopoulos interviewed President-Elect Barack Obama.

 Key features

-One of the key features of This Week is the roundtable, which included pundits such as George Will and ABC News correspondents such as Sam Donaldson and Cokie Roberts, and other guests discussing the major issues of the week.
+One of the key features of This Week is the roundtable discussion (currently branded as The Powerhouse Roundtable), which included pundits such as George Will and ABC News correspondents such as Sam Donaldson and Cokie Roberts, and other guests discussing the major issues of the week.
 Will, a regular panelist who was with the program from its launch with David Brinkley until he left ABC to join Fox News as a contributor in 2013, sometimes contributed short reports to the broadcast.

-After George Stephanopolous became host in 2002, new segments were added to the program including:
+After Stephanopoulos became host in 2002, new segments were added to the program including: